spress/Spress-installer/README.md

 }
 ```

-Second, an example of a plugin using namespace:
+Second, an example for a plugin using namespace:

 ```json